sourcegraph/handbook/content/strategy-goals/strategy/use_cases/code_reuse.md

 [Dev Productivity Lead](https://docs.google.com/presentation/d/1aQhcWoWd_LJXdAgEn7JBGnZV5pfN6UJyct2VV-ZiTXI/edit#slide=id.ge9b93ff711_0_19)

 - At enterprises, internal dev productivity teams are often tasked with maintaining shared libraries and APIs that are used throughout the organization.
 This ensures consistency and eliminates duplicate work.

+Additionally, the "platform team" (a central team that mains many or most libraries in a company) is a key player here for companies that have that team.

 ## Additional resources